railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 Installation and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use the e-mail gateway you must install the Fetchmail module on your server.
-You can use a variety of methods to configure it.
-Described here is a simple and generic approach using the Fetchmail module.
-You will need a system administrator to carry out this work.
+To use the e-mail gateway you must install the Fetchmail module.
+You might need a system administrator to carry out this work.

-To start with you have to create an e-mail account (POP3 or IMAP) for each object that you will want to connect an e-mail to.
-If you have the support e-mail address \ ``support@pop.mycompany.com``\
+Install the Fetchmail module from the Configuration Wizard (CRM Configuration Wizard, Synchronization, Fetch Emails), or install it from the modules list.

+*Step 1*

+Go to Tools > Configuration > Email Template > Email Accounts to define the e-mail smtp settings.

-you would use the following entries:
+In the ``Description`` field, type the visible name you would like to use for the account.

-*  :guilabel:`POP server` : \ ``pop.mycompany.com``\  ,

-*  :guilabel:`User` : \ ``support``\  ,

-*  :guilabel:`Password` : \ ``<mypass>``\  .

-You will also need to choose an OpenERP user that the gateway will use to access your database, such
-as:

-*  :guilabel:`User Id` : \ ``3``\  ,

-*  :guilabel:`Password` : \ ``support``\  .

-.. tip:: Identifying a resource

-	Each resource on the OpenERP system has a unique identifier number.
-This corresponds to an identifier in the underlying PostgreSQL database table, in the ID column for that resource.

-	With the web client you can usually find this number by going to the form view of a resource and clicking the :guilabel:`View Log` button to the top right of the form.
-The ID is shown at the top of the :guilabel:`Information` dialog box.
-(This did not work in some of the earlier versions prior to 4.2.3.3.)

-	You can also use the GTK client for this.
-Viewing any resource, such as a User, you can directly see its ID at the bottom left of the form.

-Then specify the case section in OpenERP that you will use when this user is connected by e-mail, for example, the :guilabel:`Helpdesk and Support` section.
+In ``Server``, type the mail server, i.e. smtp.googlemail.com.

+Type the SMTP port (e.g. 587), configure the other settings according to the specifications of your server.

+Add the User Information, such as e-mail address for which the mails will enter OpenERP, i.e. support@mycompany.com, the user name and the password.
+Configure the other settings to your needs.

+Save and click the ``Test Outgoing Connection`` button to check whether the settings are correct.

+When everything is correctly configured, Approve the account.
+OpenERP will automatically create a Scheduler for the mails.
+You can also send/receive mails manually by clicking the ``Send/Receive`` button.

+*Step 2*

+Go to Sales > Configuration > Emails > Email Servers to define the e-mail server settings.

+Assign a ``Name`` and select the ``Server Type``, i.e. IMAP Server.

+Click ``Add Attachments`` if you want to include attachments for the mails received / sent.

+Enter the Server Information, check SSL if necessary, i.e. imap.googlemail.com and the Login Information.

+You can also choose to send an automatic reply on receipt of the mail.
+You can configure the mail here from the ``Email Server Action`` field.

+Assign the ``Model`` to use when a new e-mail arrives, i.e. choose Helpdesk (crm.helpdesk) if you want every new e-mail that arrives to be created as a helpdesk case.

+Click Confirm to confirm the account settings.

 .. index:: fetchmail